pfdubois/BridgeBidding/source/MinorOpenings.rst

 and only one game-forcing bid over 1♦.

 To force to game, responder has to keep making bids that cannot be passed short of game, which usually means bidding new suits.
-We have one new bid in our repetoire, 1♦ - 2♣.
+We have one new bid in our repertoire, 1♦ - 2♣.
 As an unpassed hand and without interference it is forcing to game and promises 13 or more HCP and |5ormore| clubs.